yhdgms1/novely/docs/guide/actions/custom.md

 # Custom

-Action that lets you define custom actions
+Custom Actions allows you to extend the variety of actions you can use.

 ## Parameters